Enoch208/Enoch208/README.md

 ## 🧩 Current Focus

-- 🤖 Autonomous AI agents that execute end-to-end
+- 🤖 Autonomous agents that actually finish the job
-- ⛓️ AI × Blockchain — intelligent contracts, real utility
+- ⛓️ AI × Blockchain — intelligent contracts with real utility
-- 📐 System design that holds under pressure
+- 📐 System design that holds when traffic hits
-- 🚀 Scaling products from zero to thousands of users
+- 🚀 Taking products from zero to thousands of users without the wheels falling off

 ---